 Light has a profound effect on our sleep and waking.
 Humans are diurnal, which means we evolved to sleep at night.
 Despite what some people may claim about their personal habits, it is easier to sleep in the dark than in the light, thanks to something known as your circadian cycle.

 The circadian cycle

 External environmental and social cues set the phase for the circadian cycle.
 The most powerful cue is daylight.
 Sunrise, high noon, and sunset are milestones in nature’s clock – a clock that encompasses and influences plants, animals, and human society.
 The ganglion cells in the eyes’ retinas are connected directly to the suprachiasmatic nucleus (SCN), the “master clock” for the body.
-Indeed, the discovery of new kind of light-detecting retinal cells – “intrinsically photosensitive retinal ganglion cells” (ipRGCs) – (in addition to the rods and cones you learned about in high school) is part of the uncovering of the mysteries of sleep in recent decades.

 Light exposure can have profound effects on sleep.
 When the environment transitions from darkness to light, our brains tend to wake, whether we have had our regular sleep or not.
 It is harder to sleep in bright light than dim light.
 But exposure to bright light during the day also makes sleep feel deeper and more satisfying the next night.